TABConf/6.tabconf.com/.github/ISSUE_TEMPLATE/solo-talk-submission.md

 ---
 name: Solo Talk Submission
-about: Submit your talk idea for TABConf 2023!
+about: Submit your talk idea for TABConf!
 title: ''
 labels: 'Talk'
 assignees: ''